 Sales Trends is a powerful tool that compares sales on the current day, week or month to previous time frames.
 Highlighted in blue, merchants can easily track the highest sales or orders at a glance.

-During the design process I realized that users don’t have the ability to navigate to specific dates, uncovering an issue with the usability of the web app.
+Currently, users don’t have the ability to navigate to specific dates, causing an issue with the usability of the web app.
 I’m working with the engineers and product managers to include this functionality in our next iteration of Dashboard.